 Marrow's mutant ability granted her a unique physique.
 Her entire skeletal and muscular structure were enhanced, while bone-constructs protruded from her body.
 It is possible that she either possessed two hearts or her first heart regenerated after it was removed.
 Marrow's ability to grow bones in abnormal ways works both defensively and offensively.
 She can form armor beneath and over her skin that's harder then steel as well as take bones out of her body to use them a weapons.
 Marrow can fire needle-bullets at rates of hundreds at a time from anywhere on her body like a human machine gun.
 She has a great healing factor that would constantly regenerate her bone and skin in addition to repairing wounds.
 Marrow also has superhuman agility and enhanced strength.
 The removal/detachment of these bones cause her pain.
 On top of that, she is a good hand-to-hand fighter and has her own unique style that utilizes her spikes as weapons like swords, daggers and clubs.

 After losing her powers following M-Day, Marrow began using an assortment of regular knives and blades to replace the ones she used to be able to make out of bone.
 She was skilled enough to be no less of a threat than she had been before she lost her powers.
+She would later undergo a eugenic enhancement procedure known as the Volga Effect in order to regain her mutantism derived abilities.
+These powers are said to be costly however as she was merely another experiment used to troubleshoot the hideously unstable SS augmentation like a great many others.
+Dr. Nemesis once stated that her powers were overloading her central nervous system, eventually causing her to explode in an incendiary fashion in half a years time.

 When she was a little girl she had empathy powers that allowed her to see kindness in other beings.
 It is not clear if and/or how she lost those powers.